meeldurb/codonbias/README.md

 PCA_relativeadaptiveness.R:  makes this in a huge dataframe "codonGenomeDataSet.RData" gotten from "iterated_refweighttables_ENA.R" and draws PCA plot of genomes and its iterative weight table grouped by certain conditions in the "gold_gca.tsv" file

-robustnesscheck_itweighttables_ENA.R: Uses the same algorithm as in "iterated_refweighttables_ENA.R", but uses a random seed to compute intial weight table
+robustnesscheck_itweighttables_ENA.R: Uses the same algorithm as in "iterated_refweighttables_ENA.R", but uses a random seed to compute intial weight table.
+Also draws calculates difference between ribosomal and random seed and draws histograms from the data.

 Visualizing_CAI_interintra_results.R: Draws graph of the results obtained from "calculate_CAI_interdomains_neww.R" and "calculate_CAI_intradomains_neww.R"